lmorv/proto-glod/Development/narrative-design/Proto-glod - script.md

 It's the real librarian! **Weirdly there's also confinement in HER intent.**

 I am so glad you are okay!
 Hold me tight in warm embrace.
 Something is going toopsy with this place.
 I cant find my office where I left my stuff.
-I'v been trying to find security and you, but let's go to the breakroom for now and we can have a snack.
+I've been trying to find security and you, but let's go to the breakroom for now and we can have a snack.

+### Poised for action; perfect plural perception.
+Metope parallel to extrusion.
+Indent among triglyphs.
+A load bearing colonnade particularly sound, sounds like an excuse.

+Spatial knowledge abounds, use it wisely.
+Normally I would advice otherwise.
+Normally I would not advice, if anything I would un-advice.
+I guess there is a first time for everything.
+You are an anomaly after all.

+somewhere the network links break decisively under the scrutiny of watchful towers.
+This sprawl you see beneath resembles no mind, no prior knowledge hereby given in thine short life.

+What if the opposite is true? if quads and tri-polys notice your existence.
+Them the observer instead of you.
+Another frame of reference in motion.
+Which explosion happens first?
+What nonsense simultaneity.
+And everyone is correct.
+In thinking, in acting.
+In the transparent nature of bread.
+What serious pineapple, pinnapple, pinacle, signals its end.
+Salutations from the mortal realm.
+I wonder when is lunchtime.
+And when, if ever, lunchtime ends.
+It is sad to think that, in reality, most of time is non-lunch time.

+One can imagine an alternate universe where all of time is lunch-time.
+What a universe that would be!

+Okay now something that moves the plot along.
+If I remember correctly there was about to appear a cylinder.
+A HUGE chrome cylinder.
+And we...
+And.
+What happened with my...
+And we were searching for the breakroom.
+Pen just now?
+Do I just have to give up on writing comprehensively?

 ---
 To be continued...